SAP-samples/cloud-extension-graph-sample/documentation/Set Up Mock Server/README.md

 ```
 **Note** : Kinldy remove the "c4c" from  locatingPolicy/rules/name:"sap.graph.*"/local

-After adding and removing, full configuration should look like this
+After the changes, full configuration should look like this

 ```json
 {